Start9Labs/documentation/site/source/service-guides/lightning/zeus-cln-direct.rst

 Zeus
 ----
-.. note:: You must first :ref:`connect to tor on your device<connecting-tor>`.
+.. note:: You must first enable clnrest in Services -> Core Lightning -> Config -> Advanced -> Plugins -> CLNRest

 Zeus is a powerful mobile wallet that can be connected directly to both LND and Core Lightning.
 If you'd like to connect via LNbits, which allows allocation of funds, please see :ref:`this guide<connecting-lnbits>`.